aws-controllers-k8s/test-infra/prow/README.md

 ## `/config`

 Contains the Helm chart to configure Prow on the test infrastructure cluster.
-Any changes to the chart will automatically be applied by the ArgoCD application located in the `../argo` directory.
+Any changes to the chart will automatically be applied by the Flux2 HelmRelease located in the `../flux` directory.

 ## `/jobs`